Agniprabha9088/EmoSense-An-End-to-End-Deep-Learning-Framework-for-Textual-Emotion-Analysis/README.md

 The model is trained on the popular **`dair-ai/emotion`** dataset, which contains thousands of labeled tweets.

-*Training history showing the model's learning progression over 20 epochs.*
+*Training history showing the model's learning progression over the progressing epochs.*

 -----